StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

       | object_storage_endpoint          | The regional endpoint of your Amazon S3 service.
 The value of the parameter is the same as the value of the `fs.s3a.endpoint` parameter. |

 4. Restart all BEs and FEs.

-### Kerberos authentication

-If  Kerberos authentication is enabled for your HDFS cluster or Hive metastore, configure your StarRocks cluster as follows:

-- Run the `kinit -kt keytab_path principal` command on each FE and each BE to obtain Ticket Granting Ticket (TGT) from Key Distribution Center (KDC).
-To run this command, you must have the permissions to access your HDFS cluster and Hive metastore.
-Note that accessing KDC with this command is time-sensitive.
-Therefore, you need to use the `crontab` command to execute the `kinit -kt keytab_path principal` command periodically.
-- Add `JAVA_OPTS="-Djava.security.krb5.conf=/etc/krb5.conf"` to **$FE_HOME/conf/fe.conf** of each FE and **$BE_HOME/conf/be.conf** of each BE. `/etc/krb5.conf` indicates the path of the **krb5.conf** file.
-You can modify the path based on your needs.

 ## Create a Hive catalog